 Hiring a Contractor

-- Once you and your chosen installer agree on the system details, either you or your installer must apply for the necessary building permits per city ordinance, utility interconnection, and incentive paperwork for annual incentive checks.
+- Once you and your chosen installer agree on the system details, either you or your installer must apply for the necessary building permits per city ordinance (maybe none), electrical permit, and utility interconnection application.
 Your installer will create a line diagram which is part of the application.

 - Once your utility approves your interconnection, an installation typically lasts one to three days for residential rooftop; longer for ground mount.

-- Within five to thirty days, your utility will install a new production and net meter and then your solar system begins producing power.
+- Within five to thirty days, your utility will install a new production and net meter and then your solar system begins producing power that saves you money on your bill.

 - You probably want to add your solar system to your home-owners insurance policy.